Tirais14/CozyColdEnvironments/README.md

 # SavingSystem
 >[!WARNING]
 >This system is no longer under active development due to fundamental architectural limitations.
 A more robust, modular save system is being developed as its replacement.
-Use SavingSystem only for legacy support or >short-term projects.
-Migration to the new system is strongly recommended for long-term maintenance
+Use SavingSystem only for legacy support or
+>short-term projects

 ## Features
 - Minimal manual intervention: Register objects and types once; saving/loading is fully automatic.
 No per-field save logic required in game code